adamsilver/adamsilver.io-jekyll/_drafts/2038-01-01-floating-labels-are-problematic.md

 ## 1. There is no space for an actual hint

-Not all fields require a hint.
-But for those that do, the floating label pattern is unnecessarily constraining.
+Not all fields require a hint, but for those that do, the floating label pattern is unnecessarily constraining.
 The floating label begins its life inside the control leaving no space for an additional hint.

 ## 2. They are hard to read